Gautham-Nagaraj/Data-601-Project/Readme.md

 ## Introduction and Datasets:
   We will be using 2 datasets in this project:
   1) SEER dataset [IEEE dataport](https://ieee-dataport.org/open-access/seer-breast-cancer-data)
-  2) Survivability estimate for cancer [statCan](https://www.statcan.gc.ca/search/results/site-search?q=13100158&fq=stclac:2&wb-srch-sub=search)
+  2) Survivability estimate for cancer [statCan](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1310015801)

   The key guiding questions that will help preprocess and shape this dataset are:
-  1) What is the survivability rate for different demographics(race), in the SEER datasets
+  1) What is the survivability rate for different demographics(race), in the SEER datasets.
-  2) What is the survivability rate of breast cancer in Canada vs USA
+  2) What is the survivability rate of Married vs Un-Married(Single, Divorced, Widowed) patients.
-  3) What is the survivability rate of Married vs Un-Married(Single, Divorced, Widowed) pateients
+  3) What is the survivability rate of breast cancer in Canada vs USA.
+  4) What are the most important factors that affect the survivability months using PCA.

 ## Data pre-processing: